Believe it or not, a huge segment of the population is unsure about what to eat, according to the International Food Information Council.

 Consume an eating pattern low in added sugars, saturated fats, and sodium.

 Cut back on foods and beverages higher in these components to amounts that fit within healthy eating patterns.”
 This translates to “Consume less than 10 percent of calories per day from saturated fats.”So how can one try to consume less saturated fat and consume more healthy fat in a day?

-This chart shown below from the United States Department of Health and Human Services can help you understand what products have less saturated fat and improve the nutrition while cooking by adding healthier fats and oils!
+This chart shown below from the United States Department of Health and Human Services can help you understand what products have less saturated fat and improve nutrition while cooking by adding healthier fats and oils!

 Monounsaturated fats (MUFA) are characterized by being liquid at room temperature.
 Foods that contain significant amounts of MUFA include olive oil, avocado, peanut butter, and almonds.
 Health benefits that have been associated with consuming MUFA include reducing the risk for heart disease.

 Polyunsaturated fats (PUFA) are also unsaturated and liquid at room temperature.
 The most common are alpha-linolenic acid (ALA, an omega-3 fatty acid) and linoleic acid (LA, an omega-6 fatty acid).